khsong07/User-Tracking-Smart-Shopping-Cart/README.md

 # UWB-Based User Tracking Smart Shopping Cart

 ## Overview
-This project combines **Ultra-Wideband (UWB)** technology, barcode recognition, weight sensors, and both **OLED/LCD** displays to track a user’s location indoors and provide an interactive experience.
-By accurately determining user position and integrating various sensors, the system can autonomously align or move displays and offer real-time information updates.
+This project combines **Ultra-Wideband (UWB)** technology, barcode recognition, weight sensors, and both **OLED/LCD** to track a user indoors and provide a more personalized and efficient shopping experience.
+By accurately determining user position and integrating various sensors, the system can autonomously follow the user carrying the user-held device while automatically avoiding obstacles and walls.

 ## Key Features
 1. **UWB Positioning**
    - Uses Time of Flight (ToF) methods (e.g., Two-Way Ranging, TWR) to measure distances between anchors and tags.
-   - Implements trilateration to pinpoint user location with high accuracy.
+   - Initially implemented trilateration, but due to significant errors, adopted a new "region determination" method.
+This approach compares the three distance measurements to classify the tag location into one of six predefined regions.
    - Supports dynamic or moving tags and adaptively updates positions in real time.

-2. **Motorized Alignment**
+2. **Motorized Alignment Algorithm**
-   - Adjusts display orientation or physical devices (e.g., motors) based on user location.
-   - Aligns OLED/LCD screens toward the user for better visibility and engagement.
+   - Operational area is divided into zones (1a–4c) based on UWB positioning.
+   - Initial alignment involves rotating a single motor to position the Tag into zone 1a, followed by dual-motor operation to reduce distance (d2) between device and user.
+   - Early approach caused alignment errors due to communication delays (UWB-Arduino-RF).
+   - Improved by applying predefined motor rotation angles based on Tag zones, ensuring accurate alignment to zone a1.
+   - RF communication instability at greater distances was resolved by initiating immediate forward motion upon alignment.

+3. **Obstacle Detection and Avoidance**
+   - Four ultrasonic sensors installed (front-left, front-right, 45° left, and 45° right) for accurate obstacle detection.
+   - When an obstacle is detected during motor operation, the system immediately interrupts, stops, and avoid obstacle.
+   - Specific avoidance actions are triggered based on sensor readings falling below predefined thresholds.
+   - Initially evaluates obstacles using two front sensors; if both sensors detect equal distances, additional comparison of 45° sensors determines avoidance direction.

-3. **Barcode & Weight Sensor Integration**
+4. **Barcode & Weight Sensor Integration**
-   - Recognizes and processes barcodes to identify or classify items.
-   - Monitors changes in weight (via weight sensors) and updates corresponding display information.
-   - Demonstrates how separate sensor data flows can be combined in a unified control system.

-4. **Visual Feedback on OLED & LCD**
-   - Displays relevant data (e.g., product info, user guidance) on small OLED or larger LCD screens.
-   - Dynamically updates according to sensor inputs and user position.
+   - The user-held device functions as both a UWB tag and a barcode reader.
+   - Scanned barcode data (item name and price) is displayed on the LCD screen, with an option to cancel via a dedicated cancel button.
+   - Weight sensors detect weight changes upon barcode scanning to prevent theft or unauthorized item removal.

 ## System Flow
 1. **Data Acquisition**